gamernetwork/tech-task-product-2020.1/README.md

      1. datetime (mandatory, default to now)
      2. a subheading (not mandatory, max 200 characters)
   2. Refer to https://docs.djangoproject.com/en/1.11/topics/migrations/#workflow for steps to get your model changes into the database.
+  3. Populate the new fields using the admin site.
-  3. Render these new fields on each post page and on the index page
+  4. Render these new fields on each post page and on the index page
-  4. Using either client-side (js) or server-side (python) code, insert a blue 300x250 advert placeholder in the main text flow on a post page (i.e. to interrupt reading), according to these constraints:
+  5. Using either client-side (js) or server-side (python) code, insert a blue 300x250 advert placeholder in the main text flow on a post page (i.e. to interrupt reading), according to these constraints:
      1. An ad must not occur immediately before or after an image
      2. Ad ad must not occur at the start, not the end of the article
-  5. Improve the design of the page to your taste, while achieving optimal readability on desktop and mobile devices
+  6. Improve the design of the page to your taste, while achieving optimal readability on desktop and mobile devices

 ## Submitting your completed task